 Any UK business wishing to join the Friendly WiFi scheme must meet the level of filtering standards described above.
 Once approved they will be authorised to display the scheme Friendly WiFi logo at their venues.
 At RDI, we will be

 working on a number of initiatives to support our Friendly WiFi customers and the Industry.
-As part of our service to Licensees of our scheme, we will manage consumer enquiries and deal with issues in relation to content viewed over public
+As part of our service to Licensees of our scheme, we will manage consumer enquiries and deal with issues in relation to content viewed over

-essential and we look forward to a strong relationship and us working together to evolve the scheme.
+expertise is essential and we look forward to a strong relationship and us working together to evolve the scheme.

 Despite the optimism it may take well over a year before the first warnings are sent out.